zengm-games/facesjs/README.md

 ## Development

-Running `yarn run dev` will do a few things:
+Running `pnpm run dev` will do a few things:

 1. Give you a URL to open the face editor UI in your browser
 2. Watch for changes to the code